OmenWild/big-temperature-card/README.md

 supports background colors for the daily low & high, and optionally for the current temperature and the trend.
 These colors provide an at-a-glance indication of how comfortable today will be.

 The font in each area will start small, then auto-resize to fill the maximum amount of space.
-This is an abuse of how HTML is suppose to work, so the font size tends to jump a bit.
+Because of the way the maximum font size discovery works, the font size will jump from small to fitted, and will lag when the window if first loaded or resized.

 You can click/tap on each number area to get a standard HASS popup for that sensor.

+In this example `54` is the overnight low, `60` is the current temperature, `87` is the daytime high, and `-3.9°F/hr` is the current temperature trend (custom sensor required).

 <img src="example.png" height="182">